wikimedia/eventgate/README.md

 - monitoring/metrics (for kafka, etc.)
 - security review of AJV
 - close() method for EventGate. ? graceful kafka shutdown?
+- schema and stream config reload on SIGHUP

 ## Questions/Thoughts:
 - We should leave off file extensions from versioned schemas in the schema repo, so they work without appending them to the schema uris